moonwell-fi/moonwell-contracts-v2/docs/deployment/SETUP.md

-# System Setup

-set your env vars:

-`ETH_PRIVATE_KEY, DO_DEPLOY, and DO_AFTERDEPLOY to true`

-if deploying on base goerli, go to Addresses.json and delete everything after this line `        /// ---------- base goerli deployment ----------` and before this line` `                /// -----------------------------------------------`
+## Live System Contracts

+Currently the Moonwell contracts are deployed on the following chains:

+- Moonbeam
+- Moonbase
+- Base Mainnet
+- Base Sepolia

+All the addresses are stored in the `Addresses.json` file with their respective chain ids.

+## Deploying

-then to deploy the entire system on base goerli:
+This section outlines the steps to deploy the system contracts to a new chain.

+### Set Environment Variables

+Set `ETH_PRIVATE_KEY = "0x..."` to .env file or export it in the shell.
+This is the private key of the account that will deploy the contracts.

+### Clean addresses from Addresses.json

+When redeploying the contracts to a chain that already has the contracts deployed, the addresses to the respective chain in the `Addresses.json` file should be removed.
+If you don't remove, the deployment script will skip the deployment of the contracts that already have an address in the `Addresses.json`.

+### Running the Deployment Script

-`forge script src/proposals/DeployProposal.s.sol:DeployProposal -vvv --rpc-url baseGoerli --with-gas-price 100000000 --skip-simulation --slow --gas-estimate-multiplier 200 --broadcast --etherscan-api-key baseGoerli --verify`
+`forge script src/proposals/DeployProposal.s.sol:DeployProposal -vvv --rpc-url baseSepolia --with-gas-price 100000000 --skip-simulation --slow --gas-estimate-multiplier 200 --broadcast --etherscan-api-key baseSepolia --verify`

-Substitute out the rpc-url for the chain to deploy on if the destination is not base goerli.
+Substitute out the rpc-url for the chain to deploy on if the destination is not base Sepolia.

 If deploying on mainnet, double check that `mainnetMTokens.json` and `mainnetRewardStreams.json` in the `proposals/` folder are correctly filled out.